okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/anything-as-a-source/index.md

 ### Import Session

 The XaaS API synchronizing data flow uses an [Import Session](/docs/reference/xaas/#import-session) object to encapsulate the data upload and the data import processing tasks.
 You need to create an Import Session object each time you want to synchronize data from the HR source to Okta.
-The Import Session object uses the following status to indicate the stage of the synchronization process flow.
+The Import Session object uses the following `status` values to indicate each stage of the synchronization process flow.

 ### Import Session status

 * **CREATED**: The Import Session object has been created for a specific Custom Identity Source integration and data can be loaded to the session at this stage.
 No data import processing has been invoked and the session can be cancelled at this stage.
 * **TRIGGERED**:  Okta is processing the loaded data in the Import Session.
 You can’t load new data to the Import Session object at this stage and the session can’t be cancelled.
-Import Sessions with this status can be viewed in the [Import Monitoring](https://help.okta.com/okta_help.htm?id=ext-view-import-monitoring-dashboard) page in the Admin Console.
+Import Sessions with this status can be viewed in the [Import Monitoring](https://help.okta.com/okta_help.htm?id=ext-view-import-monitoring-dashboard) page from the Admin Console.
 * **COMPLETED**:  The data in the Import Session object has been processed by Okta.
 You can’t upload new data to the Import Session object if it has the `COMPLETED` status.
 The synchronization data job is considered complete.
 * **CLOSED**: The session is cancelled and isn't available for further activity.
 Only Import Sessions with the `CREATED` status can be cancelled.
 You can't cancel a session that has been triggered or completed.
 Previously loaded user data is deleted from a cancelled Import Session.
-* **EXPIRED**: This status indicates that the Import Session has timed-out during the data loading stage, where `/bulk-upsert` and `/bulk-delete` calls are made.
+* **EXPIRED**: This status indicates that the Import Session has timed out during the data loading stage.
 An Import Session with the `CREATED` status expires from 24 hours of inactivity.

 ### Import Session process

 You can only process one Import Session, for a specific Custom Identity Source integration, at a time to avoid conflicts.
 The following are additional Import Session behaviors:

 * Data can only be loaded to an Import Session when it’s in the `CREATED` status.
-* A Custom Identity Source integration can only ever have one active Import Session at a time.
+* A Custom Identity Source integration can only have one active Import Session at a time.
 An Import Session with the `CREATED` or `TRIGGERED` status is considered active.
 * You can’t process an Import Session in parallel for the same identity source.
-* A new Import Session can’t be created in less than five minutes of an active Import Session associated with the same identity source has.
+* A new Import Session can’t be created in less than five minutes of an active Import Session associated with the same identity source.
 If Okta receives a new Import Session request within five minutes of an active Import Session with the `CREATED` or the `TRIGGERED` status, Okta returns a 400 - Bad Request response.
 * If there are no API requests in 24 hours for an Import Session that has the `CREATED` status, then the status is set to `EXPIRED` and the session can no longer be used.

 > **Note:** If you receive a 400 Bad Request from a create Import Session request, then ensure that there isn't an active Import Session for the same identity source.
 Use the [Retrieve the current Import Session](/docs/reference/api/xaas/#retrieve-the-current-import-session) request to return the current active Import Session for an identity source.